Floating Contact Form Portlet

 At Kuehne+Nagel, sustainability in shipping is a topic we take very seriously.
-Although container shipping is already the most environmental friendly method of transporting goods globally, the complete decarbonisation of the logistics industry is still 10 to 15 years away.
+Although container shipping is already the most environmental friendly method of transporting goods globally, a wide decarbonisation of the logistics industry is still 10 to 15 years away.
 Until new climate-friendly fuels or propulsion systems become available on a larger scale, our innovative approach to sustainability in shipping enables you to already opt for more environmentally aware transport options.

 Recent developments in big data and predictive analysis enable us to measure and accurately offset our carbon emissions.
 This allows us to offer you full visibility of your shipping-related emissions through our seaexplorer and Global Sea Freight Carbon Calculator platforms, so that you can choose the eco-friendliest services.

 In order to reduce carbon emissions, we are offering a sustainable biofuel solution in close cooperation with carriers.
 We are also working closely with the Global Maritime Forum’s Getting to Zero Coalition to accelerate the development of zero-emission ships by 2030.

 Sustainable logistics: Carbon-neutral sea freight solutions

-We currently offer two completely climate-neutral sea freight solutions – KN LCL and KN Pledge.
+We currently offer three completely climate-neutral sea freight solutions – KN LCL, FCL Pledge and eShipAsia.
 We offset the entire carbon footprint of both these services by contributing to environmental projects.
 We work with nature-based projects around the world that help to reduce greenhouse gas emissions, while also preserving biodiversity and improving the livelihoods of local communities.
 We have partnered with various NGOs to create this viable path towards carbon neutrality.
 These projects are based on the UN’s Sustainable Development Goals (also known as SDG goals) and are verified by independent organisations with the highest internationally recognised standards.
 By supporting these projects, we generate carbon credits which can compensate the CO2-emissions of a shipment.

 Leadership in green logistics

 We are working closely with all carriers to promote sustainability shipping.
 To achieve this, we have created ‘green lanes’ which give priority access to vessels that have lower emissions.
 We are also undertaking other initiatives, which include:

 - Reducing the movement of empty containers